w3c/wai-media-guide/transcripts.md

       </li>
       <li>For live:
         <ul>
           <li>A live steam separate from the media player is needed for people who cannot access the captions.
+It is not required in WCAG.
 (Captions are AA.)</li>
         </ul>
       </li>
     </ul>